EasyAbp/EasyAbpGuide/README.md

 ## How to Contribute?

-If you want to contribute codes or a new module to EasyAbp organization, please read the [Module Development Specification](Module-Development-Specification.md) document.
+If you want to contribute codes or a new module to EasyAbp organization, please read the [Getting Start to Develop Modules](Getting-Start-to-Develop-Modules.md) document.